pivotal/docs-tap/app-live-view/install.md

 ## <a id='prereqs'></a>Prerequisites

 Before installing Application Live View, complete all prerequisites to install Tanzu Application Platform.
-For more information, see [Prerequisites](https://docs-staging.vmware.com/en/draft/Tanzu-Application-Platform/1.2/tap/GUID-prerequisites.html).
+For more information, see [Prerequisites](/prerequisites.md).

 In addition, install Convention Controller from the Tanzu Application Platform package repository.
-For more information, see (https://docs-staging.vmware.com/en/draft/Tanzu-Application-Platform/1.2/tap/GUID-convention-service-install-conv-service.html).
+For more information, see [Install Convention Service](/convention-service/install-conv-service.md).

 ## <a id='install-app-live-view'></a> Install Application Live View